arora-aryan/Gymstagram/README.md

 The project has the following file structure:

 ```
-gymstant/
+Gymstagram/
 |-- src/
-|   |-- components/
+|   |-- components/*
-|   |-- pages/
+|   |-- pages/*
 |   |-- App.js
 |   |-- index.js
 |-- public/
 |-- package.json
+|-- package-lock.json
 |-- README.md
 ```

 - `src/`: Contains the source code of the application.
 - `components/`: Holds reusable React components.
-- `pages/`: Defines different pages of the application.
+- `pages/`: Defines different pages of the application, for the specifications described as well to make a basic CRUD (Create Read Upload Delete) Application
-- `public/`: Public assets and the HTML template.
+- `public/`: Public assets.
-- `App.js`: Main component that renders other components.
+- `App.js`: Main component that renders other components, namely pages.
-- `index.js`: Entry point of the application.
+- `index.js`: Entry point of the application, what gets called on load initially.

 ## Available Routes